forax/smartass/README.md

 The goal of SmartAss is to be easily understandable so you can teach it yourself.
 To achieve that goal SmartAss has a handful of concepts.

-  * SmartAss is methodical as opposed to functional, every block of code is a method (with no name), most of the construction of the language are method calls.
+  * SmartAss is methodical as opposed to functional, every blocks of code is a method (with no name), most of the construction of the language are method calls.

   * Every syntax construction is an expression.